cbeck88/lua-primer/README.md

 Licensing and Distribution
 ==========================

 **lua primer** is available under the boost software license.
-To my knowledge, this is in all cases compatible with the MIT license (which is used by lua).
+To my knowledge, this is in all cases compatible with the MIT/expat license (which is used by lua).

 Not generous enough?
 Contact me, I am flexible.